awkrail/pyazure/README.md

 # pyazure
-pyazure is python api for microsoft azure
+pyazure is python api for microsoft azure.

+I am going to develop python wrapper simple azure api as many as possible.

 ## Usage